rossmawd/tech-test-material/README.md

 - I've chosen to remove the Karma test runner as I have more experience with Jest, and I believe it is faster to work with

+---

+- I have aimed to only have 'dumb' 'presentational' components at the base of the component tree.
+As a result, their unit tests can be purely concerned with their appearance and accessibility (e.g. the 'tower-navigation' component).
+- Higher components can be 'smart', 'container' components, responsible for logic.
+Their logic can be tested at the integration, or e2e test level
+  - e.g. FarmVisualiserNavigation.cy.ts (see [e2e Testing](#cypress) below)

+<a id="cypress"></a>

+### e2e Testing; Cypress

+- to run the cypress tests please type `npx cypress open` into your console.

 ## Shortcuts

 - I've opted to use the Tailwind CSS framework and the Material component library to speed up development